SPRINGPEACHVINH/DataSecurityPlatform/Find sensitive data on Windows Server/Readme.md

 Searches for the keyword "password" in the specified share path, saves the results to "C:\Results", and forces the operation to overwrite existing results.

 ## Notes
-Ensure that the `Find-SensitiveData` function is available in the current session or imported from the correct module.
+- Ensure that the `Find-SensitiveData` function is available in the current session or imported from the correct module.
+- To switch to a different function, modify the `Param` block at the beginning of the script and update the function call accordingly.